particle-iot/docs/src/content/en/core/connect.md

 order: 1
 ---

-Connecting your Core
+Connecting your Device
 ===

 <iframe class="vine-embed" src="https://vine.co/v/hFHPMue5lgd/embed/simple" width="320" height="320" frameborder="0"></iframe>

-The easiest way to connect your device to Wi-Fi is using the [Particle mobile app](PLACEHOLDER) for iPhone or Android.
+The easiest way to connect your device to Wi-Fi is using the [Particle mobile app]({{assets}}/images/mobile-app) for iPhone or Android.
 But in case that's not working for you or you don't have an iOS/Android phone, there are other methods as well.

-For all of the following methods, the device must be in [Listening Mode](PLACEHOLDER), which you'll know by its flashing blue LED.
+For all of the following methods, the device must be in [Listening Mode](#/#Listening-Mode), which you'll know by its flashing blue LED.

 <iframe class="vine-embed" src="https://vine.co/v/hFHlpBDELeU/embed/simple" width="320" height="320" frameborder="0"></iframe>